 Proposals are accepted and research grants awarded on the understanding that research organisations and grant holders agree to observe the terms and conditions set out in the offer letter.

-Under no circumstances should applicants receive duplicate funding for the same or similar proposal from more than one funding agency.
-We cannot prohibit the submission of the same or similar proposals to other funding agencies (outside of UKRI), but applicants must add details of similar proposals that have been submitted to other funding organisations to the ‘other support’ section of the STFC application and advise STFC if a successful funding decision is made by the other funding agency.
+Under no circumstances should you receive duplicate funding for the same or similar proposal from more than one funding agency.
+We cannot prohibit the submission of the same or similar proposals to other funding agencies (outside of UKRI), but you must add details of similar proposals that have been submitted to other funding organisations to the ‘other support’ section of the STFC application and advise STFC if a successful funding decision is made by the other funding agency.

 A condition of every research grant is that the research councils accept no liability for the manner in which the work in connection with the research grant is undertaken, and the research organisation and grant holder will be responsible in all respects for the work and the consequences of it.